forc-db/ForC/how_to/review potential site duplicates.md

 3. Look at records with the same `potential_duplicate_group` number.
 Start with an example with a small number of records (2-3).
 It can be informative to view the `MEASUREMENTS` records associated with the site.

-4. Retrieve (from References repository or the web) the original publications.
+4. Retrieve (from [References repository](https://github.com/forc-db/References) or the web) the original publications.
 If the .pdf is not yet in references, please add it, using citation.ID as the file name.
+Please see the [CITATIONS](https://github.com/forc-db/ForC/blob/master/data/ForC_citations.csv) table for the doi and title of the article.

-5. Review the data entered in `SITES` and `MEASUREMENTS` original publications to determine whether sites are unique. *Note that  a single group of potential duplicates may have some unique and some non-unique sites.
+5. Review the data entered in `SITES` and `MEASUREMENTS` original publications to determine whether sites are unique.
+Changes to 'confirmed.unique' (below) are made in the `SITES` table.

+*Note that a single group of potential duplicates may have some unique and some non-unique sites.
 It also may constitute a "super-site", which we define as a research site containing >1 distinct sites associated with multiple original studies.
 At least two of the sites within a super.site are nested, overlapping, or of unknown relationship.*

     a.
 If sites are unique, mark `confirmed.unique` = "1" and proceed to the next potential conflict.